learn-co-curriculum/oo-relationships-practice/exercises/lyft.md

   - returns the passenger object for that ride
 - #driver
   - returns the driver object for that ride
+- #driver
+  - returns the distance travelled for that ride
 - .average_distance
   - should find the average distance of all rides